 On December 12th, 1969, not long after The Beatles released their “Abbey Road” album, John Lennon released “Live Peace In Toronto 1969” by The Plastic Ono Band.
 As described above, this release included their entire performance at the Rock & Roll Revival Concert in Toronto on September 13th of that year, “Yer Blues” being among the songs performed.
 This was the first ever released live album by any member of The Beatles.
 The album was received quite well by Beatles fans, reaching #10 on the Billboard album charts with John receiving a gold record of which he said in 1980, “I still have it somewhere.”

 On October 14th, 1996, the album “Rock And Roll Circus” was finally released to the general public which featured, as also described above, John with his quickly assembled make-shift band The Dirty Mac playing “Yer Blues.”
-It only reached #92 on the U.S. album charts, many Beatles fans probably not even knowing of its availability, which is a shame since the performance and recording is excellent.
+It only reached #92 on the US album charts, many Beatles fans probably not even knowing of its availability, which is a shame since the performance and recording is excellent.
 A remastered box set of "Rock And Roll Circus" (4 CD and 3 LP vinyl) was released on June 7th, 2019 which included both takes one and two of The Dirty Mac's version of "Yer Blues."

 The results cannot be described as sonically excellent, given Lennon's eccentric whim of wanting to record it in the least acoustical environment imaginable.
 However, the live energy through comradery is easily felt by the listener, both John and Ringo later expressing their favorability of the track; Ringo through interviews and John through taking it upon himself to perform the song live.
 In fact, it's one of only four Lennon/McCartney Beatles songs he ever performed live in his solo career (the others being “Come Together” in 1972 and "Lucy In The Sky With Diamonds" and “I Saw Her Standing There” with Elton John in 1974).
 “Yer Blues” was obviously viewed by Lennon as something special, but he never specifically tried to tackle straight-forward blues again in his lifetime, nor did he need to.
 Been there, done that!